Jump to topic

 - Partners in Medicine

 Moving to a new city with your family does not have to be stressful.
-Our residency program has assisted many significant others with finding employment.
+Residency programs have assisted many significant others with finding employment.
 There is also a GME-Wide Partners in Medicine (PIM) group that offers networking opportunities as well as various social and community oriented activities. - The Doctors Kienle Center for Humanistic Medicine

 Graduate medical education resources